eda-ricercatore/academic-portfolio/applications/tamu-tar-fellowship-2019/tar-application.md

 When students incrementally update their repositories for their assignments and projects on GitHub, I can collect certain data such as the number of test cases passed and the number of lines of source code for each update.
 The set of chosen metrics would measure their productivity for a period of time (duration between updates).

 2.i)
 I aspire to be a tenure-track assistant professor at a research university.
-As a professor, I aspire to educate the next generation of engineers, broaden participation of students from traditionally underrepresented/marginalized communities in electrical/computer engineering and computer science, and do research to make an impact in design automation and computer architecture.
+As a professor, I want to educate the next generation of engineers, broaden participation of students from traditionally underrepresented/marginalized communities in electrical/computer engineering and computer science, and do research to make an impact in design automation and computer architecture that leads to societal and economic benefits.

-I want to expose undergraduates, including frosh students and sophomores taking introductory classes, to emerging technologies.
+I want to expose undergraduates, including frosh students and sophomores taking introductory classes, to emerging technologies and good practices, workflows, and methodologies.
 This enables them to start doing research before the end of their junior year.

 2.ii)
 I hope to have replicate the mutually influential methodology for teaching and research that is demonstrated by some professors at University of California, Berkeley's Department of Electrical Engineering and Computer Sciences.